juliasilge/course-ML-tidymodels/slides/chapter1_10.md

 # … with 15 more rows
 ```

 Notes: I am very happy to be able to tell you that creating resamples is not too complicated with tidymodels.
-There are functions such as `boostraps()` and similar for other types of resampling.
+There are functions such as `bootstraps()` and similar for other types of resampling.
 The default behavior is to do 25 bootstrap resamplings, but you can change this if you want to.
+Notice that we resampled the `car_train` dataset, which is the _training_ data.

+The column `splits` is of type `list`.
+Instead of containing numbers or characters, this column contains lists.
+Each split in that column keeps track of which of the original data points are in the analysis set for that resample.

 ---